magn3tic/hubspot-site-search-autocomplete/readme.md

 # Hubspot Site Search Autocomplete

-An auto-completing search bar for use with hubspot.
+An auto-completing search bar for use with [hubspot site search](https://www.hubspot.com/products/marketing/site-search).
 This is the repository for the jQuery plugin version, which can be embedded and used on any webpage.
-If you are trying to use it the hubspot template builder check out the [Hubspot Search COS Module documentation](https://magn3tic.github.io/hubspot-site-search-autocomplete/hubspot-cos-module.html)

-There will also be a Hubspot COS module available to allow content-managers to configure search to work the way they want without writing code.
+If you are trying to use this inside the Hubspot template builder, check out the [Hubspot Search COS Module documentation](https://magn3tic.github.io/hubspot-site-search-autocomplete/hubspot-cos-module.html).
+The Hubspot COS module allows content-managers to configure search to *work* and *look* the way they want without writing code.

 ### Plugin Options